Disproportionate share hospital

 The United States government provides funding to hospitals that treat indigent patients through the Disproportionate Share Hospital (DSH) programs, under which facilities are able to receive at least partial compensation.

 Although 3,109 hospitals receive this adjustment, Medicare DSH payments are highly concentrated.
-Ninety-three percent of total DSH payments go to large hospitals in urban areas, and teaching hospitals receive about 65 percent of all DSH payments.
+Ninety-three percent of these payments go to large hospitals in urban areas, while teaching hospitals account for 65 percent of total DSH payments.
 Additionally, because Medicaid eligibility and coverage vary widely across states, Medicare DSH payments are distributed unevenly across geographic areas: the Middle Atlantic, South Atlantic, and Pacific regions account for 60 percent of all DSH payments but only 46 percent of Medicare discharges.

 Patient Protection Affordable Care Act of 2010

 The Patient Protection and Affordable Care Act (PPCA) aims to reduce: